 If your libraries are updated frequently and/or are product-specific, import your libraries directly into the project where you’ll be using the libraries.
 This allows you to quickly update your library files from within the same project and Branch.

 If your libraries are rarely updated and/or are product-agnostic, consider creating a separate Design System project and importing all of your libraries there.
 This allows all of your Organization’s projects to link to these libraries.
 A separate Design System project is also easier to manage for your Design System Lead.

-Master is what we call the “final_final_no really final.sketch” files for each project.
-You’ll likely end up with more than one file making up Master in each project.
+Main is what we call the “final_final_no really final.sketch” files for each project.
+You’ll likely end up with more than one file making up Main in each project.
 The files that you import or create for a project represent the final versions that everyone on your team will start to branch off of and begin their work.
 They’ll be named according to the structure of your product (e.g., Homepage.sketch, Account.sketch).

 - Find the file that’s closest to the final.

 - Edit the file until your team is happy with it as your source of truth for that design.

 - Dump every Sketch file your team has ever created into Abstract Branches.

 - Expect Main to be 100% complete on day one of using Abstract Branches.
 It may take a few months to get every file you need migrated over to Abstract.